grapheo12/gsoc-proposal/proposal.md

             schedule_job(job)

         for group in machine_lock_list:
-            if group.lock_available:
+            while not group.lock_available:
+                wait()

             job = connection.reserve(timeout=60)
             if job and group.lock_machines():
-                    self.run_jonb(job)    #Spawns a subprocess to run the job
+                self.run_job(job)    #Spawns a subprocess to run the job ...
-            else:
-                wait()
-    ...

 ```

 **One worker vs Dispatcher model**

-Apparently, it may seem that the problem discussed above can be solved by having only one worker.
+Apparently, it may seem that the problem discussed above can be solved by having only one worker for each machine type
+(since tubes are maintained in Beanstalk according to machine type
+and a job has a specific type of machine required by it.)

 But this is not the case due to the following:

-1. A worker typically runs a single task, whereas the dispatcher must schedule all the tasks in the queue.

-2. Even if worker is made capable of running multiple tasks, it will perform it sequentially.
+1. *Sync vs Async*: The dispatcher runs jobs in the background.
+It can be easily seen that it has the potential to be used as a daemon.
+On the other hand workers process jobs one at a time.
+They must be run in foreground.

+2. *Time of locking*:
+As the pseudocode above suggests, the dispatcher decides beforehand the sequnce of locks to acquire and release.
+Before a job is run, the dispatcher locks the machines required for it.
+On the contrary, the worker lets the job lock machines as the first stage of the job execution.

 The dispatcher, by scheduling jobs such that adjancent jobs have the least number of conflicting resources,
 can achieve high level of parallelism.